hmrc/payments-processor/README.md

 ### What is payments processor?

 Payments processor is a microservice which allows for asynchronous execution of requests.
 It does this via [work-item-repo] (https://github.com/hmrc/work-item-repo).
-At the moment there is only one asynchronous flow available which sends a charge ref notification to ETMP via DES.
-The DES endpoint is called, if there is a 5** failure the request is placed into the underlying work-item-repo implementation collection.
+At the moment there two asynchronous flows available which send either a charge ref notification to ETMP via DES or a Payment Status Update to Passengers.
+Either DES or PNGR endpoint is called, if there is a 5** failure the request is placed into the underlying work-item-repo implementation collection.
 From here the request will be retried according to the values in the configuration:

-queue.retryAfter = 120 seconds
+queue.retryAfter = 60 seconds

+queue.ttl = 168 hours ... document will remain in mongo for 7 days

-queue.ttl = 24 hours
+queue.available.for = 24 hours ... processing will be attempted for 24 hours

 poller.interval = 30 seconds